Cannasol-Tech/executive-dashboard-v4/axovia-ai/memory/current-task.md

 - [x] Core UI components implemented
 - [x] Core services implemented
 - [x] Basic document flow (request → status → download) implemented
+- [x] Error handling enhancements added
 - [ ] Template upload interface implemented
 - [ ] Final visual polish added
 - [ ] Task completion checklist finalized

 ## Current Focus
 We've made significant progress on the Document Generator feature.
 The core functionality for requesting documents, viewing document status, and downloading completed documents is fully implemented.
 We've created a provider for state management, UI components for displaying documents, and services for interacting with Firebase.
+We've also enhanced error handling by improving the DocumentGeneratorProvider's error message system with proper error checks.
 Our next focus will be implementing the template upload interface, enhancing the visual styling, and adding smooth animations for a more premium user experience.

 ## Task Priority
 High - This is a core feature of the MVP that will allow executives to interact with the AI document generation system through an elegant interface.